UhuruSoftware/openshift.net/documentation/Deploying OpenShift with Windows Support.md

 # Deploying OpenShift with Windows support #

-This document provides instructions on how to deploy a 2 node OpenShift environment that has Windows support.
+This document provides instructions on how to deploy an OpenShift environment that has Windows support.
+There are two options:
-We are going to use an Origin Fedora VM that comes with a full installation - a broker and a node on the same VM.
+- use an Origin Fedora VM that comes with a full installation - a broker and a node on the same VM (good for development environments)
+- use an OpenShift Enterprise installation

-Next to this we're going to setup a Windows VM that will connect to the Linux OpenShift broker.
+Next to either of these we're going to setup a Windows VM that will connect to the Linux OpenShift broker.

 ## Cloud Topology ##